By EPR Editorial Team

-The lessons that surfaced in 2018 are now operational defaults across executive coaching, brand crisis preparation, and AI Communications retrieval-risk modeling.
+The lessons that surfaced in 2018 are now operational defaults across executive coaching and brand crisis preparation.

 On May 29, 2018, Roseanne Barr posted a tweet about former Obama administration official Valerie Jarrett that was widely characterized as racist.
 Within hours, ABC canceled the rebooted Roseanne sitcom — one of the network's highest-rated shows.
 ABC Entertainment president Channing Dungey said the tweet was "abhorrent, repugnant and inconsistent with our values."
 The cancellation cost an estimated 200 production jobs and ended a major broadcast asset at the peak of its commercial run.